Skip to content

 I'll start with the \(sin\), which is the length of the purple line, which is the length of the purple line below the upper-black line plus the length of the purple line above the upper-black line.

-The length below is the same as the hight of the right of the black triangle with hypotanuse \(cos(\beta)\) which is the \(opp\) so \(sin(\alpha)cos(\beta)\).
+The length below is the same as the height of the right of the black triangle with hypotenuse \(cos(\beta)\) which is the \(opp\) so \(sin(\alpha)cos(\beta)\).

-The length above is in the top right mini blue triangle with hypotanuse \(sin(\beta)\), and I'll leave this as an exersize for the veiwer, but the angle in the top-left is \(\alpha\) and its the \(adj\) so \(cos(\alpha)sin(\beta)\).
+The length above is in the top right mini blue triangle with hypotenuse \(sin(\beta)\), and I'll leave this as an exercise for the viewer, but the angle in the top-left is \(\alpha\) and it's the \(adj\) so \(cos(\alpha)sin(\beta)\).

 In total, \(sin(\alpha + \beta) = cos(\alpha)sin(\beta) + sin(\alpha)cos(\beta)\).